-The word Undignified (adjective) describes behavior or actions that lack dignity, respectability, or self-control, often appearing shameful or improper.
+The word Undignified (adjective) describes behavior, speech, or appearance that lacks dignity, respectability, or self-control—often coming across as embarrassing, improper, or shameful.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Undignified correctly in sentences.

 Undignified Explained in Depth

-A complete and detailed guide to the word Undignified including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, updated guide to the word Undignified, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Undignified

-Undignified means lacking in dignity, grace, or seriousness, often used to describe behavior that is unworthy of respect or embarrassing.
+Undignified means lacking in dignity, grace, or seriousness, and it’s often used for actions or words that are unworthy of respect or that make a person or situation look awkward and embarrassing.

 Definition

-Undignified refers to actions, speech, or appearance that are considered inappropriate, awkward, or beneath a person’s status or character.
+Undignified refers to actions, speech, or appearance that are considered inappropriate, awkward, or beneath a person’s usual status or character.
+Depending on context, it can describe everything from rude public behavior to a loss of composure in a formal or professional setting.

 Etymology

-The word undignified comes from the prefix un- (meaning “not”) and dignified, which stems from the Latin dignitas meaning “worthiness.”
-It has been in use since the 17th century to describe actions that diminish one’s respectability.
+The word undignified comes from the prefix un- (meaning “not”) and dignified, which relates to the Latin dignitas meaning “worthiness.”
+It has been used in English since at least the 17th century to describe conduct that reduces someone’s respectability.

 Example Sentences

-• He made an undignified exit by storming out of the meeting in anger.
+- After being criticized, he made an undignified exit by storming out of the meeting.

 Undignified Synonyms